Tabard Inn Library: Members

 Obtaining membership was open to the public.
 Anyone could purchase a book or book check/ticket at an exchange station, or through mail.
 Some member agreements required a set number of exchanges each month.
-The system was setup to allow both annual and lifetime membership.
+The system was set up to allow both annual and lifetime membership.
 An annual membership was $1.50, but a life membership at $5 allowed an unlimited number of exchange tickets at 5 cents each.
 Exchange tickets were available in packages of six for 25 cents or 25 for one dollar.
 In December 1903, all memberships were treated as lifetime memberships at $1.50 and exchange tickets for extra books were no longer valid.

 Renewing membership fees were dropped by some vendors, and treated patrons as if they had a lifetime membership.

 Transferring Membership was as simple as handing a book to someone else.
 However, there was also a transfer fee of twenty cents.

 Checking out a book was done either through the purchase of book (new membership), exchanging a book, or turning in a book check/ticket (reactivating membership).
 The book came in a cloth case to both protect the book and distinguish it from other books.
 The exchange operated as a self-service system, allowing members to rotate the bookcase to access a compartment on one side and deposit the five-cent exchange fee.

 Returning a book could be done without any identification other than possession of a Tabard Inn Library Book, at any Tabard Inn Library station regardless where the book originated from.
 The agent would charge an exchange fee and any overdue fines if they opted to impose them.
 Members would pay 5 cents for every week that they had kept the book.
 Afterwards, the member could choose a new book.
 Books could be exchanged more than once a day.

 Discontinuing membership: Members could temporarily discontinue membership by asking for an Out of Service ticket when returning a book after settling the exchange fee and any overdue fines.
 They would no longer be required to exchange books throughout the month until they reactivated their membership.

 Reactivating membership Book checks could be provided in exchange for a book, without any fee.

 Lost Books were handled by purchasing a new membership (book).

 Fines & Fees varied, and were often left up to each agent of an exchange station to set.

 Requesting Books: Members could look through book catalogs provided by the individual managing the station, to have the books ordered with the next delivery.